neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/UiExtensibility.rst

   {
     component: TextInput // the React editor component to use.
 Required
-    hasOwnLabel: true|false // does the component render the label internally, or not?
+    hasOwnLabel: true|false // whether the component renders the label internally or not }
-  }

 Component Wiring